writeme-project/homebrew-writeme/README.md

 # homebrew-writeme
-Homebrew formula for the writeme tool on macOS
+Homebrew formula for writeme program on macOS